waterholeforum/docs/design.md

 ### Dark Mode

-Waterhole features a user Dark Mode toggle button in the header.
+Waterhole features a user Dark Mode toggle in the user menu.
 To target changes to CSS variables and classes specifically to light or dark mode, put them within a `[data-theme]` selector:

 ```css
 [data-theme='light'] {